-- 1. Audit and Finance Committee Councillors. - The function/role of the Audit and Finance Committee be as follows:- - a) to provide guidance and assistance to the Council - i. as to the carrying out of its functions in relation to audits;
+1. Audit and Finance Committee

+The function/role of the Audit and Finance Committee be as follows:-

-- as to the development of a process to be used to select and ii. appoint a person to be the auditor; and - b) may provide guidance and assistance to the Council as to - i. matters to be audited; - ii. the scope of the audit; - iii. its functions under Part 6 of the Local Government Act 1995 that relate to financial management; and - iv. the carrying out of its functions relating to other audits and c) is to co other mate ters relate ed to financial management. s and report to Council.
-Comm ittee, an d this ap pointment t continue appointed to Council's Audit and Finance es until the start of the first meeting of the dinary election.
-2. uncillors, the function of the committee to vards process policy.
-Commi ttee, an • • • intment c be appointed to Council's Annual Awards continues until the start of the first meeting ment's next ordinary election.
+- a) to provide guidance and assistance to the Council - i. as to the carrying out of its functions in relation to audits; - ii. as to the development of a process to be used to select and appoint a person to be the auditor; and - b) may provide guidance and assistance to the Council as to - i. matters to be audited; - ii. the scope of the audit; - iii. its functions under Part 6 of the Local Government Act 1995 that relate to financial management; and - iv. the carrying out of its functions relating to other audits and other matters related to financial management. - c) is to conduct budget reviews and report to Council.

+That the Shire President and all current Councillors be appointed to Council's Audit and Finance Committee.

+2. Annual Awards Committee - 4 Councillors, the function of the committee to be as set out in Council's Annual Awards process policy.